No. 22 Squadron RNZAF

 No. 22 Squadron RNZAF was a squadron of the Royal New Zealand Air Force.
 Formed in August 1942, during World War II, at RNZAF Station Onerahi equipped with the Hawker Hind, co-ordinating with New Zealand Army units providing training for air liaison officers.
 Reformed on 19 June 1944 at RNZAF Station Ardmore, equipped with Chance-Vought F4U-1 Corsair fighter bombers.
 The squadron served at airfields in Espiritu Santo, Guadalcanal, Bougainville and Emirau before being disbanded in September 1945.

+Insignia and Motto

+22 Squadron flew under the insignia of a Katipo Spider, which was placed on the engine cowlings of their Corsair's.
+Their motto - 'Patuo Kia Mate' means, 'Strike to Kill' and the squadron was known as the Katipo Squadron, or 'The Katipos', similar how to No.23 Squadron was known as 'The Ghosts'.